potassco/clorm/docs/clorm/integration.rst

 * ``solve()``.
 This function provides a rich set of options for calling the solver and returning the results.
 These parameters are documented in the Clingo API.
 Clorm modifies this interface in three ways:

   - ``assumptions`` parameter.
 This parameter restricts the returned models to only those satisfying the given assumptions.
 This parameter must consist of a list of argument-boolean pairs.
 As well as ``clingo.Symbol`` objects the argument element is extended to allow ``clorm.Predicate`` instances or a collection of clingo symbols or clorm predicates.
-This makes it flexible so that, for example, a ``FactBase`` object can be used to specified as being either True or False in the model.
+This makes it flexible so that, for example, a ``FactBase`` object can be specified as being either True or False in the model.
   - ``on_model`` callback parameter.
 Clorm modifies this interface so that a ``clorm.clingo.Model`` is pass to the callback function.
   - If the parameter ``yield_=True`` is specified then the return value of the